© The illegal reproduction of any content in the articles on TheFeminineWoman.com in part or in full is punishable by International law.

-So – what can we do about judgemental people?
+So – what can we do about judgmental people?

 It’s not enough to hope that people will stop judging us.
 It’s also not enough to make them wrong for judging us.

-Judgements are necessary.
-Judgements are to be respected for what they are:
+Judgement are necessary.
+Judgement are to be respected for what they are:

-An attempt at protecting our own identities, or if we have low self esteem, or live in fear, judgements are to push uncomfortable emotions further and further away.
+An attempt at protecting our own identities, or if we have low self esteem, or live in fear, judgement are to push uncomfortable emotions further and further away.

 This serves a purpose.
-It’s definitely not inspiring – but it serves a purpose for some people to be judgemental.
+It’s definitely not inspiring – but it serves a purpose for some people to be judgmental.

-For example, judgements also keep us closer to the people who we truly connect with.
+For example, judgement also keep us closer to the people who we truly connect with.
 We do things our way – and you ‘weird people’ continue doing things your way.

 You can’t stop other humans from dong this, and you can’t always stop yourself, either.
-Even the kindest people on earth have had moments of being judgemental.
+Even the kindest people on earth have had moments of being judgmental.